ucdavisdatalab/workshop-nlp-healthcare/01_intro.Rmd

 ## NLP Trends

-- 1950s  Alan Turing's article on "Computing Machinery and Intelligence"
-- 1960s  Restricted vocabularies
-- 1970s  Conceptual ontologies and chatterbots
-- 1980s  First statistical machine translation systems developed (IBM, Watson)
-- 2010s  Extensions of classical NLP and emergence of deep neural networks
+- 1950s - 1970s Using our understanding of language to develop rules that we feed into computer programs.
+- 1980s - 2000s Classical NLP - Using statistical methods to analyze text corpora.
+- 2010s - Further extension of statistical analysis of corpora and developments in deep learning.
+More and more data available, untagged.
+Need for unsupervised methods.

-In this workshop we're focusing on classical NLP (feature engineering).
+In this workshop we're focusing on classical NLP (no deep learning).

 ## Caveats before we get started